partiallyordered/postman-migration/Proposal.md

 increasingly problematic as the project grows, and how Postman acts as a barrier to community contribution.
 As a solution, it proposes an automatic migration path from Postman to the open-source Javascript test runner, _Jest_.
 This retains _all_ of the excellent work done on the existing test suites, and allows the suite to continue to grow with the project.
+Experimentation with the Mowali test suite has shown 40% shorter test suite run time and increased reliability.

 Intended readers are
 * users of Postman within Mojaloop and associated projects